NethermindEth/docs/nethermind-utilities/cli/parity.md

-# Parity module
+# parity

 ## parity.clearEngineSigner

 Clears an authority account for signing consensus messages.
 Blocks will not be sealed.

 | Invocation |
 | :--- |